Covid cases in kids are soaring. In Tennessee, most remain unmasked and unvaccinated.

 A teacher paced in front of the rafters, pointing to her chin to signal students with masks that they needed to pull them up.
 The whole scene was stressful for Prince.
 “Last year was easier because there were clear-cut rules,” she said.

 Nearby, the Hamilton County Schools, which serve Chattanooga, has also seen a surge in coronavirus cases.
-Last academic year, the district recorded its highest monthly student case total in December, when it hit 570 cases.
-During the first two weeks of school this August, there were about 1,600 students who tested positive, said Nakia Towns, interim superintendent.
+In the last academic year, the district recorded its highest monthly student case total in December, when it hit 570 cases.
+During the first two weeks of school this August, there were about 1,600 students who tested positive, said Nakia Towns, who serves as interim superintendent.

-Case counts dropped in September, but they still remain higher than at any point last school year.
-Unlike in Grundy County, though, the district has hosted vaccination clinics and requires masks with the parental opt-out option.
+Case counts declined in September, however, they still remain higher than at any point last school year.
+Unlike in Grundy County, though, the district has hosted vaccine clinics and requires masks with the parental opt-out option.

-It’s been hard trying to identify close contacts of students, and the district had to hire more contract tracers, Towns said.
-At one point, some 5,000 students were in quarantine.
+It’s been difficult trying to identify close contacts of students, and the district had to hire more contract tracers, Towns said.
+At one point, around 5,000 students were in quarantine.
 “We really thought in many ways covid would be in our rearview mirrors,” she said.
 “We thought we were really turning the corner.
 We weren’t mentally or emotionally prepared for the onslaught.”

 John D. Harden contributed to this report.